alfiecg24/Achilles/docs/Writeup.md

 ## USB

 First of all, I had to write the initial functions to find the device, connect to it and read it's serial number.
 You can see the relevant functions in `src/usb.c`.
 I then wrote some necessary code for the basic handling of DFU mode devices - such as parsing the serial number and created structures to hold the device information.
 This can be seen in `src/exploit/dfu.c`.

+These DFU-specific structures were deprecated when I created the `device_t` structure (seen in `include/usb/device.h`) which could be used to handle devices in normal, recovery and DFU mode with a single structure type.
+After finishing the implementation of device classes, I decided to setup the actual USB transfer system.
+For this, I used a lot of the functions in [gaster](https://github.com/0x7FF/gaster) as it would have taken me too long to figure out how to get USB working correctly.

+After this, it was time to begin the actual implementation of checkm8.
+I began by analysing the ARM assembly used by gaster and ipwndfu in order to get an idea of what the payloads do once executed on device.
+This was also helpful for my understanding of ARM assembly itself.